cssearcy/AYS-Coding-in-R-Spr-2020/schedule.md

 ## Learning Objectives

-Once you have completed this section you will be able to
+Once you have completed this section you will be able to:
 * create new objects in R
 * use functions
 * summarize vectors by type